 Hso Hkam is a multitalented artist living in Venice, California, where he specializes in filmmaking, photography, painting, and drawing.
-No ordinary citizen, Hso was born in Rangoon, Myanmar (also known as Burma), where he is recognized as 19th Saopha of Lawksawk (Shan king/prince or chieftain) of the warrior Shan Tribe, whose lineage dates back to 1630.
+No ordinary citizen, Hso was born in Rangoon, Myanmar (also known as Burma), where he is the 19th Saopha of Lawksawk (Shan king/prince) of the warrior Shan Tribe, whose lineage dates back to 1630.
 Following the Burmese Military Regime’s push into power, the Hkam family left Burma in order to escape incarceration and execution due to their privileged royal status.
 At age 11, Hso and his family moved to the United States where they were granted political asylum.

 Hso’s affinity for urban subculture, his fierce devotion to martial arts, and his intellectual prowess has chiseled a hard-edged persona that is reflected in his streetwise lifestyle.
 Influenced by movie directors, Wong Kar Wai and Jean-Luc Godard, Hso currently shoots and edits short films depicting his glitz-and-grit existence in Venice Beach.
 A filmmaker with talents and credits on both sides of the camera, Hso has etched a reputation as a chameleon, earning him the recognition by the Venice locals as an “iconic figure with dragon-gangster mystique.”